-It is expected that Eurostar trains from the UK to the EU will continue to operate.
+Eurostar trains from the UK to the EU will continue to operate as normal.
 We would advise you to check before you travel to see if there is any cancellations, delays or additional information you need to be aware of.

 Recommended additional reading:

 - Healthcare for Holidaymakers after Brexit